ShimantoRahman/empulse/docs/guide/metrics/user_defined_value_metric.rst

 To define out cost-benefits matrix, we can use Sympy to define the variables and equations.
-Sympy is a Python library for symbolic mathematics and the :class:`empulse.metrics.Metric` class uses Sympy under the hood to compute the metric.
+Sympy is a Python library for symbolic mathematics and the :class:`empulse.metrics.CostMatrix` class uses Sympy under the hood to build the cost-benefit matrix.

 .. code-block:: python